 You need to be prepared even for an “easy” hike.
 Follow the national park’s guidelines for what to bring:

 - Sturdy footwear (your feet may get wet on trails covered in snow), and I’m talking sturdier than the running shoes I wore!
+I found this list of shoes for walking on trails to be very helpful!

 - Plenty of water (I saw a family with a GRAYL GeoPress Water Purifier Bottle and I was so envious.
 They were able to filter spring water on the hike!)